RINEX data - daily files

 Some stations have several receivers why we have chosen to only report antenna type and not receiver type in the station information file.
 Receiver type appears in the RINEX files.
 Antenna type, coordinates and eccentricities are also present in the RINEX files, but the information is more reliable in the station information file.

-The station information file uses marker name for the markers, as for some stations there is or has been more than one marker.
+The station information file uses marker name for the marker, as for some stations there is or has been more than one marker.
 Translation between marker names, file name designation and station name can be found in the coordinate list.

 The antennas of the Swepos stations have a protective hood, so-called radome, which is referred to as "OSOD" or "OSOP" in the RINEX files.
 If your post-processing program does not recognize the radome designation, you can use "NONE" instead, as the influence of the OSOD and OSOP radomes is small.